xnuinside/pypi_tools_bot/README.md

 Bot provide set of commands to work with PyPi

-You can use Bot in Telegram - https://t.me/pypi_tools_bot (temporary unavailable)
+You can use Bot in Telegram - https://t.me/pypi_tools_bot (alive and you can use it and try)

 Or set up it & run on your own server & telegram bot.